rhysd/vim.wasm/README.md

 ## Development

-Please make sure that Emscripten and binaryen (I'm using 1.38.6) are installed.
+Please make sure that Emscripten (I'm using 1.38.32) and binaryen (I'm using v84) are installed.
 If you use macOS, they can be installed with `brew install emscripten binaryen`.

-You can use `build.sh` script to hack this project.
-Just after cloning this repository, simply run `./build.sh` and it builds vim.wasm in `wasm/` directory.
+Please use `build.sh` script to hack this project.
+Just after cloning this repository, simply run `./build.sh`.
+It builds vim.wasm in `wasm/` directory.
 It takes time and CPU power a lot.

 Finally host the `wasm/` directly on `localhost` with web server such as `python -m http.server 1234`.
-Accessing to `localhost:1234/vim.html` will start Vim with debug build.
+Accessing to `localhost:1234/debug.html` will start Vim with debug logs.
 Note that it's much slower than release build since many debug features are enabled.

 Please note that this repository's `wasm` branch is frequently rebased on the